Back to Blog

 Logseq: Limited.
 Similar to Obsidian's challenges.

 Winner: Notion, clearly.
-It's built for collaboration.
+It is built for collaboration.

 Performance